THERE IS A LOT OF GREAT INFORMATION ON THIS PAGE.

 Good question.
 Getting current statistics can be challenging.
-Here's the most up to date information we have:
+As of mid 2018, here is the information we have:

 - About 950 co-operatives and credit unions are registered in Saskatchewan, operating in 24 key sectors of the province's economy.

-- To see the most up to date count of how many credit unions and members there are, click here.
+- To see the most up to date count of how many credit unions and members are in Saskatchewan, click here.

-- 8,000 co-operatives and credit unions in Canada
+- About 8,000 co-operatives and credit unions in Canada

-Find out on our interactive Co-op & Credit Union Google Earth Map. *We made this map a few years ago, so recently incorporated co-ops won't be listed here.
+Find out on SCA's interactive Co-op & Credit Union Google Earth Map. *We made this map a few years ago, so recently incorporated co-ops won't be listed here.

 - Hundreds of thousands of members in Saskatchewan, over 1 million memberships, for example:

 - There are more than 422,000 active members of at least one retail co-op in Saskatchewan